mac-/ttfm-bot/README.md

 You can run ttfm-bot with the -h flag to see the various options:

 	$ node app.js -h
+	Usage: app.js [options]

 	Options:

 		-h, --help                    output usage information
 		-V, --version                 output the version number
 		-a, --auth-token <token>      The token for the user to log in as.
-Defaults to: "" -u, --user-id <id>            The user id of the user to log in as.
-Defaults to: "" -r, --room-id <id>            The id of the room to join.
-Defaults to: "" -o, --db-host <host>          The Mongo DB host to connect to Defaults to: "localhost" -p, --db-port <number>        The Mongo DB port Defaults to: "27017" -n, --db-name <name>          The Mongo DB to connect to Defaults to: "ttfm" -s, --db-user <user>          The Mongo DB user Defaults to: "" -w, --db-password <password>  The Mongo DB password Defaults to: ""
+		-u, --user-id <id>            The user id of the user to log in as.
+		-r, --room-id <id>            The id of the room to join.
+		-d, --db-host <host>          The Mongo DB host to connect to Defaults to: "localhost" -D, --db-port <number>        The Mongo DB port Defaults to: "27017" -n, --db-name <name>          The Mongo DB to connect to Defaults to: "ttfm" -U, --db-user <user>          The Mongo DB user
+		-p, --db-password <password>  The Mongo DB password

 Example usage: